-Keeping What They've Earned: Working Families In Washington, DC And Tax Credits
+Keeping What They've Earned: Working Mississippians And Tax Credits

-As the height of tax-filing season approaches, Americans are being inundated with advertisements from commercial tax preparers on some high-cost options for getting their taxes prepared.
+As the height of tax-filing season approaches, Americans are being inundated with advertisements from commercial tax preparers on some high cost options for getting their taxes prepared.
 Many of these commercial tax preparers are concentrated in low-income neighborhoods and lure their clients with the promise of "Fast Money," "Money Now" or "Rapid Refunds."
 A vast number of these consumers, who because of their low incomes are eligible for tax credits such as the Earned Income Tax Credit (EITC), end up paying high preparation fees and taking out high-interest loans against their expected return.
 More than 67 percent of people nationwide who claim the EITC use commercial tax preparers to prepare their returns.
-Unfortunately, many low- to moderate-income working Americans are often unaware of all their choices - including free tax preparation such as Volunteer Income Tax Assistance (VITA) sites.
+Unfortunately, many low- to moderate-income working Americans are often unaware of all their choices - including free tax preparation sites such as the Volunteer Income Tax Assistance (VITA) program.

 The story is consistent across the country.
-Although about 49,000 of the District of Columbia's working taxpayers received about \$83 million in EITC refunds, they lost an estimated \$5.8 million of that to tax preparation and high interest loans during the 2002 tax year.
+Although approximately 356,000 of Mississippi's working taxpayers received about \$736 million in EITC refunds, they lost an estimated \$54 million of that to tax preparation and high-interest loans during the 2002 tax year.
 Nationally, the annual percentage rate (APR) on these Refund Anticipation Loans (RALs) is estimated to range from 70 to more than 700 percent.
 Commercial tax preparers and high interest RALs take money from the tax refunds of poor working families - money that could go toward providing basic needs.
 We can do better to ensure that working Americans are not losing valuable money to paid preparers and the purchase of RALs by:

-- 1) Simplifying the rules and process for completing tax returns; - 2) Ensuring that free tax assistance for these families is available, accessible and well-publicized; - 3) Strengthening consumer protections and education through increasing federal and state oversight and regulation of commercial tax preparers and national banks promoting RALs; and - 4) Connecting more low-income families with financial institutions and increasing financial literacy.
+- 1) Simplifying the rules and process for completing tax returns; - 2) Ensuring that free tax assistance for these families is available, accessible, and well-publicized; - 3) Strengthening consumer protections and education through increasing federal and state oversight and regulation of commercial tax preparers and national banks promoting RALs; and - 4) Connecting more low-income families with financial institutions and increasing financial literacy.